-Matt Taylor reviews Lovers Rock, the second film in Steve McQueen’s five-part anthology shining a spotlight on Black British history.
+Matt Taylor reviews Lovers Rock, the second film in Steve McQueen’s five-part anthology, Small Axe which shines a spotlight on Black history.

 It’s becoming increasingly clear that Steve McQueen has started something extremely special with his Small Axe series.
 Last week’s Mangrove was nothing short of a masterpiece, and the second instalment Lovers Rock continues in a similar vein.
 It’s a piece of filmmaking that’s in many ways extremely abstract and experimental, but absolutely overflowing with life – we’ve never seen anything quite like it.